 MINOR: A human embryo is an innocent human being.

 A good philosophical argument is not just a debating brief; it is thoughtful and deepens our understanding of what’s really at stake in a debate.
 A philosophy paper doesn’t always try to prove a great big thesis.
 More often, a philosophical conclusion is modest, and it could just as well be negative (showing what seems not to make sense) as positive.

 1. Class attendance.
 Being in class, being engaged with the work of the class, and behaving courteously are all expected.
 One discourtesy to avoid is coming into class late.
 Better late than never, definitely; but lateness counts as half an absence—that is, your work with the class that day will be counted as only half done.
 One percent of the course grade will be lost for each absence from class for any reason, beginning with the fourth absence.
 (For example, someone who missed class 8 times would lose 5% of the course grade, or half a letter grade.)
 The reason for this: our in-class work is a crucial and irreplaceable part of the substance of the course.

 2. Electronic communication devices (cell phones, laptops, etc.).
 In the current state of our social evolution, electronic devices are harmful Interrupters and Distracters.
-Their use is banned in our class—except, yes, you can whip it out to look something up that bears directly on class discussion.
+Their use is banned in our class—except, yes, you can whip it out to look something up that bears directly on class discussion, but then you must put it away again.
 If you have special needs, discuss with me.

 3. Late papers.
 Written assignments turned in late will lose a letter grade or equivalent.
 Homework may not be turned in more than one week after its due date.
 No work of any kind will be accepted after the last day of final examinations.
 Exceptions to this policy will only be granted to the victims of unforeseeable and uncontrollable circumstances.